Help your organisation to create a high impact performance culture while supporting your team

 - Refusal or inability of manager to role model

-- Manager doesn't really understand the appraisee's job
+- The manager doesn't really understand the appraisee's job

 Most common difficulty: not handling the day-to-day management